RockShwa/Head_First_Java/Chapter12/Ch12Notes.md

     Consumer<String> consumer = str -> System.out.println(str);
     Runnable runnable = () -> System.out.println("Hello!");
     ~~~
+- Sometimes, you don't even need a lambda expression, you can use a method reference instead
+    - Function<Song, String> getGenre = Song::getGenre;
+    - This basically says the input will be a song, the output will be a String; the :: is the method reference, which tells the compiler where the method is at (so it can call it and get the result you want)
+    - Can make code easier to understand
+    - We can use a lot of static helper methods in the Functional Interfaces to use method references on

 ### Rules/Exceptions of Lambdas
 - A lambda could be more than one line: its like any other method, it must be surrounded by curly brakets, have a return statement, and each line must end in a semicolon